+Monday-Thursday

+4:00 PM-10:00 PM

+Friday-Saturday

+12:00 PM-11:00 PM

+Sunday

+12:00 PM-8:00 PM

+Suite Shots at Jenks Riverwalk

+Opening Spring 2025

+TRIBAL GOVERNMENT

 The Muscogee (Creek) Nation operates as a self-determined visionary government, designing, developing, and managing an advanced service system for its citizens and communities while maintaining the traditions, culture, and respect of the Muscogee people.

-The Muscogee (Creek) Nation is one of 38 federally-recognized, sovereign tribal governments in Oklahoma and 573 in the U.S. The Nation's enrollment consists of more than 100,000 citizens (numbers change daily), making this nation the third largest tribe in Oklahoma and the fourth largest in the United States.
+The Muscogee (Creek) Nation is one of 38 federally-recognized, sovereign tribal governments in Oklahoma and 573 in the U.S. The Nation's enrollment consists of more than 100,000 Muscogee Nation citizens (numbers change daily), making this tribe the third largest in Oklahoma and the fourth largest in the United States.
 Tribal citizens and governments have inherent rights and a political relationship with the U.S. government.
 Tribal citizens are citizens of three sovereigns: their tribe, the United States, and the state in which they reside; they are also individuals in an international context with the rights afforded to any other individual.

-Located in Okmulgee, the Nation's capital, the Muscogee (Creek) Nation Complex serves as the seat of tribal government and houses the Executive (Principal Chief, Second Chief, Support Staff) Legislative (National Council), and Judicial (District and Supreme Courts) branches as well as many support services essential to the function of tribal government.
+Located in Okmulgee, the Nation's capital city, the Muscogee (Creek) Nation Complex serves as the seat of tribal government and houses the Executive (Principal Chief, Second Chief, Support Staff) Legislative (National Council), and Judicial (District and Supreme Courts) branches as well as many support services essential to the function of tribal government.

-The Muscogee (Creek) Nation employs over 5,000 people; builds and maintains governmental
+The Muscogee (Creek) Nation employs over 5,000 people; builds and maintains governmental infrastructure; provides vital services to its citizens such as health care. housing, education assistance, job training and placement, financial assistance and support services, foster care and adoption; provides law and order (Lighthorse Tribal Police Force); and operates many other programs including culture and language preservation and natural resource management.
+While some of the Nation's programs and departments operate on an annual budget granted from the Federal Government, the Nation subsidizes some and creates others solely with tribally-generated funds.
 The Nation generates revenues from its many business ventures and its tribal tax commission.
 Monies generated from these sources not only allow the Nation to provide more jobs by funding more operations, but also to give back to state and local governments, schools, communities, businesses, and Muscogee (Creek) citizens.
-The Nation's revenue. combined with the number of employees and the payroll, grant the Nation the ability to have an \$874 million impact on the state of Oklahoma's economy.
+The Nation's revenue, combined with the number of employees and the payroll, grant the Nation the ability to have an \$874 million impact on the state of Oklahoma's economy.
+Muscogee Nation Reservation within the U.S.